-If r > 2, we proceed in a similar fashion, choosing a curve $b_2$ that intersects $a_2$ once and is disjoint from all other curves, $a_3$ intersecting $b_2$ once and disjoint from all other curves, and continuing until we have constructed
+If r > 2, we proceed in a similar fashion, choosing a curve b_2 that intersects a_2 once and is disjoint from all other curves.
+Note that this is possible since δ' was a nonseparating arc in Z. We continue, choosing a_3 intersecting b_2 once and disjoint from all other curves, b_3 intersecting a_3 once and disjoint from all other curves, etc., until we obtain a set of curves